-Recent circumstances have led many of us to experience feelings of grief and loss; of freedom, of access to friends and family, and easy access to the familiar community of our workplace.
-Some of us have also experienced illness, bereavement and loss of financial security given the challenging health, social and economic circumstances.
-It is understandable if we find this difficult and tiring; there is a combination of what may be natural in the course of our lives, and what has been incredibly unusual, on a rapid and worldwide scale.
+Recent circumstances have led many of us to experience feelings of grief and loss of freedom, access to friends and family, and easy access to the familiar community of our workplace.
+Some of us have also experienced illness, grief and loss of financial security given the challenging health, social and economic circumstances.
+It is understandable if we find this difficult and tiring; there is a combination of what may be natural in our lives and has been incredibly unusual on a rapid and worldwide scale.

 No loss is ever easy – the circumstances require us to adapt, change and apply resilient behaviours to address personal challenges.
-For others, such as the loss of loved ones, there is no way to practically resolve or ‘fix’ what has been changed; we need lots of self-compassion, support and patience.
-The resulting emotional upheaval of all losses can be recognised in the Kubler-Ross change curve and mental and physical signs can exhibit, and be responded to, much like the signs of stress, anxiety or depression.
-We may also experience something described as survivor guilt if we perceive others to have had a more challenging time than us.
+For others, such as the loss of loved ones, there is no way to resolve or ‘fix’ what has been changed practically; we need lots of self-compassion, support and patience.
+We can recognise the resulting emotional upheaval of all losses in the Kubler-Ross change curve.
+Mental and physical signs can exhibit and be addressed, much like the signs of stress, anxiety or depression.
+We may also experience survivor guilt if we perceive others to have had a more challenging time than us.

-It is important for managers, and for individuals, to understand that we all have a very different response to loss, depending on our backgrounds, personalities and current situations.
-Research on post-traumatic growth has shown us that humans can adapt, can learn to find meaning and things that we value even in the most challenging of circumstances.
-Often, the most useful thing we can do is be willing to ask, and express, what will help us, but you may wish to access further resources and support:
+Managers and individuals need to understand that we all have different responses to loss, depending on our backgrounds, personalities and current situations.
+Research on post-traumatic growth has shown that humans can adapt and learn to find meaning and things we value, even in the most challenging circumstances.
+Often, the most helpful thing we can do is be willing to ask and express, what will help us, but you may wish to access further resources and support: